ChaiBapchya/books/README.md

 26. Self reliance by emerson
 27. Existentialism: From Dostoyevsky to Sartre.
 28. Being and Nothingness by Jean-Paul
+1. Seeking Wisdom by Peter Bevelin—Discusses the mental models of Charlie Munger and Warren Buffett.
+1. Fooled By Randomness by Nassim Taleb—One of my favorite mental models.
+Helps with understanding how random events influence outcomes.
+1. Nudge by Richard Thaler and Cass Sunstein—Explains how our decisions are influenced by different factors.

 ### Historical
 1. Inglorious Empire by Shashi Tharoor